ant0ine/go-json-rest/README.md

 * Middlewares, the notion of middleware is now formally defined.
 They can be setup as global pre-routing Middlewares wrapping all the endpoints, or on a per endpoint basis.
 In fact the internal code of go-json-rest is itself implemented with Middlewares, they are just hidden behind configuration boolean flags to make these very common options even easier to use.

 * A new ResponseWriter.
 This is now an interface, and allows Middlewares to wrap the writer.
-The provided ResponseWriter implements in addition the following interfaces: http.Flusher, http.CloseNotifier.
+The provided writer implements, in addition of rest.ResponseWriter, http.Flusher, http.CloseNotifier, and http.ResponseWriter.
 A lot more Goish, and very similar to net/http.

 * The AuthBasic and CORS Middlewares have been added.
 More to come in the future.